artelidiot/MDChat/README.md

 > the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

 ### Embedded Resources
-* [Configurate](https://github.com/SpongePowered/Configurate) - We use `Configurate` to handle all of our configuration files.
 * [CommandAPI](https://github.com/JorelAli/CommandAPI) - We use `CommandAPI` to register all of our commands.
 * [java-string-similarity](https://github.com/tdebatty/java-string-similarity) - We use `java-string-similarity` to perform our similarity checks.
 * [bStats](https://github.com/Bastian/bStats) - We use `bStats` to collect metrics.